Home

 Peter Grünwald is senior researcher in the machine learning group at CWI in Amsterdam, the Netherlands.
 He is also full professor of Statistical Learning at the mathematical institute of Leiden University.

-Peter’s research currently focuses on Safe, Anytime-Valid Inference based on the emerging theory of e-values and e-processes.
+Peter is the recipient of a prestigious ERC Advanced Grant (2024) (CWI announcement and interviews (in Dutch) in national newspapers De Volkskrant and Trouw– see here for more general biographical information and recent media exposure).
+The project, and Peter’s research in general, is about creating a much more flexible theory of statistical inference, based on the emerging theory of e-values and e-processes.
 E-values (wikipedia) are an alternative to p-values that effortlessly deal with optional continuation: with e-value based tests and the corresponding always valid confidence intervals, one can always gather additional data, while keeping statistically valid conclusions.
 Until June 2019, publications on e-values were few and far between: the concept did not even have a name.
 Then, in the course of just six months, four papers by different research groups appeared on arXiv that firmly established them as an important statistical concept, leading to a plethora of novel results.
+Allowing for optional continuation is just one way in which e-values provide more flexibility than p-values – they also allow to set a type of significance level after seeing the data, which is a mortal sin in classical testing.
 Recent publications and preprints include:

 • G. and Rianne de Heide and Wouter Koolen.
 Safe Testing.
 To appear in the Journal of the Royal Statistical Society, Series B, 2024, with discussion (link to preprint on RSS website).
 The original arXiv version (which has been very, very substantially revised) is the first (2019) paper in which e-values were given a name (originally we called them s-value).
 January 24 I presented this paper in a discussion meeting at the Royal Statistical Society in London (youtube video).